bfontaine/ud/README.md

 $ ud <word>
 ```

-It scrape only the first pages of definitions.
+It scrape only the first page of definitions.
 You can reduce the number of
 definitions with some options:

 - `-n`, `--count`: maximum number of definitions (default: 10)